kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 If you have encountered a similar issue, feel free to let me know how you have resolved it, as I am still not certain if this is the correct approach.

 ### 💻 Posts
 Every post on this blog is created by inserting content written in a Markdown file into a common template.
 I mean, that is just how 11ty works, so it is nothing special.
-Other than the content of the post itself, you can also display "meta" information, such as the post date and the post tags, which is defined in a header portion of the Markdown file (also known as the front matter).
+Other than the content of the post itself, you can also display "meta" information, such as the post date and the post tags, which is defined in the header portion of the Markdown file (also known as the front matter).

 **Example for this post**
 ```